kadore520/tenonvpn-join/README.md

 ##### Third-party nodes join us, one-click startup, and join in the decentralized Tenon VPN network, providing services and routing
 ##### Currently only supports: centos 7
-##### We urgently need nodes in China, South Korea, Japan, Brazil, Iran, Philippines, and Taiwan

 ## Access steps
 ### 1. Download the code: